Daywalkerchen/awesome-extension/README.md

    2. Check `Developer mode`
    3. Click on `Load unpacked extension`
    4. Select the `build` folder.
-6. Open `/utils/test-page.html` to the extension in action.
+6. Open `/utils/test-page.html` to watch the extension in action.
 7. Run `npm run prepare` to install the prettier precommit hook.
 8. Happy hacking.